Investor Services

 Your first commercial real estate deal — done right

 Moving from residential real estate to commercial real estate is one of the biggest wealth-building leaps most investors make — but also one of the most intimidating.
 Different lease structures, different financing, bigger numbers, more moving parts.
-MaxLife Development specializes in educating and guiding first-time commercial investors through the process, so your first deal builds confidence (and equity) for a lifetime of CRE ownership.
+MaxLife Commercial specializes in educating and guiding first-time commercial investors through the process, so your first deal builds confidence (and equity) for a lifetime of CRE ownership.

 Typical Investment